AmosChong20/Frontend-Project/README.md

-# Frontend-Project
+# First Frontend Project

-## This is my first frontend project.

 Programming Languages: HTML, CSS, Javascript

-Homepage: A homepage with a navbar to other pages or sites Random Number Generator: A RNG made by myself
+Homepage: A homepage with a navbar to other pages or sites<br>
+Random Number Generator: A RNG made by myself